codruj/Music-Player-Project/README.md

 # Music_Application

-This Betting Application was made for the OOP 2023/2024 project assignment.
+This Music Application was made for the OOP 2023/2024 project assignment.

 ## Author
 Jucan Codruta-Elen | 2nd Year Computer Engineering | Technical University of Cluj-Napoca